-In this section, we introduce a scalarization based multi-objective MAB algorithm with the goal of identifying the Pareto optimal set of arms.
+In this section, we introduce a scalarization based multiobjective MAB algorithm with the goal of identifying the Pareto optimal set of arms.
 This class of algorithm deletes suboptimal arms in such a way that the probability to delete the optimal arm is bounded.
-There are two classes of algorithms : i) with fixed budget, and ii) with fixed confidence.
-We focus on the fixed budged best arm identification algorithms, more exactly the successive reject algorithm Audibert et al. (2010).
+There are two classes of algorithms: i) with fixed budget, and ii) with fixed confidence.
+We focus on the fixed budged best arm identification algorithms, more exactly the successive reject algorithm [5].